 See separate profile: costume trainee

 Costume designers typically start as costume trainees or runners and work their way up through the ranks of the department outlined above.
-Some have experience working with costumiers and other come from theatre or dressmaking.
+Some have experience working with costumiers and others come from theatre or dressmaking.
 But however experienced, they start off as runners or trainees.
 Go to the costume trainee profile for more detailed information on getting in.

 Get onto ScreenSkills’ Trainee Finder scheme.
 This will help you make the contacts and build up the industry knowledge to get work in the art department of a film or TV drama.

 At school or college:

 If you want to go to university, A-levels or Highers in art and design, fashion, textiles, theatre, graphic design or graphic communication are useful.
 Or you might want to take the following Level 3 vocational qualifications:

 If you want to go straight into a job or apprenticeship, the following Level 3 vocational qualifications will equip you: